Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Foundation Models for Humanoid Robots

 One popular approach to building RFMs is to create a multi-task sensorimotor control policy using a high-capacity model that can consume large amounts of robot data.
 The trained policy can perform a wide variety of low-level skills, even for multiple robot embodiments.
 To enable high-level reasoning/planning, this approach often employs a hierarchical framework combining a pre-trained LLM or VLM with the low-level control policy, initialized from scratch.
-During training, this setup aligns the semantic knowledge of the LLM and VLM with the physical behavior of the control policy, enabling cross-modal capabilities such as language-to-action.
-Transformer~\cite{Attention_Need} is a common choice for low-level policy due to its scalability.
-To enable interactive user commands, the low-level policy is conditioned on language and/or image inputs, often tokenized with pre-trained text or image encoders from LLMs or VLMs.
+During training, this setup aligns the semantic knowledge of the LLM and VLM with the physical behavior of the control policy, enabling cross-modal capabilities such as language-to-action. {Transformer~\cite{Attention_Need} is a common choice for such a low-level policy due to its scalability.} To enable interactive user commands, the low-level policy is conditioned on language and/or image inputs, often tokenized with pre-trained text or image encoders from LLMs or VLMs.
 For example, RT-1~\cite{brohan2022rt} and VIMA~\cite{jiang2023vima} both train a language-conditioned visuomotor policy with a large amount of manipulation data and have demonstrated the ability to perform a wide range of skills.
-Despite significant research efforts in RFMs, applying them to humanoid robots remains an unexplored research area with limited existing work.
-Notable examples include HumanVLA~\cite{xu2024humanvla} and SuperPADL~\cite{SuperPADL}, which train a humanoid-specific policy aligned with the latent space of pre-trained VLMs, enabling skills based on image and language inputs.
+However, successful implementations are limited to robots that have stable dynamics and a large amount of high-quality data collected with significant resources~\cite{brohan2023rt, black2024pi0, open_x_embodiment_rt_x_2023, kim2024openvla}.

+Applying such a hierarchical framework to humanoid robots is an exciting new direction.
+Recent works have extended RFMs to the humanoid upper body \cite{gr00tn1, bu2025agibot, gemini_robotics_2025}.
+For example, NVIDIA developed GR00T N1 \cite{gr00tn1}, a general-purpose FM for humanoid robots, and Figure~AI demonstrates Helix, a hierarchical VLA for dexterous manipulation and collaboration between two humanoid robots.
+However, building an RFM for humanoid loco-manipulation remains a challenging endeavor: the inherent instability in locomotion and high-dimensional action space in dexterous hands makes it difficult to collect high-quality data efficiently.
+Therefore, VLA for humanoid loco-manipulation is shown only in simulation.
+For example, HumanVLA~\cite{xu2024humanvla} and SuperPADL~\cite{SuperPADL} train a humanoid action policy aligned with the latent space of pre-trained VLMs, enabling skills based on image and language inputs.